tinue/apa102-pi/README.md

 - Install the git client: `sudo apt install -y git`
 - Prepare GIT: `git config --global user.name "John Doe" && git config --global user.email johndoe@example.com`
 - Install Python 3 and some packages required by the Adafruit library: `sudo apt install -y python3-dev python3-pip python3-smbus python3-rpi.gpio`
-- Fetch the Adafruit_Python_GPIO library: `cd /tmp && wget https://github.com/adafruit/Adafruit_Python_GPIO/archive/master.zip && unzip master.zip`
-- Install the library: `cd Adafruit_Python_GPIO-master && sudo python3 ./setup.py install`
 - Create a development directory and change into it: `mkdir ~/Development && cd ~/Development`
-- Get the APA102 Library and sample light programs: `git clone https://github.com/tinue/APA102_Pi.git`
+- Get the APA102 Library and sample light programs: `git clone https://github.com/tinue/APA102_Pi.git && cd APA102_Pi`
+- Install the library (this will also install the required Adafruit_GPIO): `sudo pip3 install .`
 - You might want to set the number of LEDs to match your strip: `cd APA102_Pi && nano runcolorcycle.py`; Update the number, Ctrl-X and "Yes" to save.
 - Run the sample lightshow: `./runcolorcycle.py`.

 ## Use the APA102 project as a library
-If you want to use the APA102 library in your own projects, you will have to install it onto the Raspberry Pi.
-This is simple:

- - Make sure to be in the project root directory: `cd ~/Development/APA102_Pi`
- - Install the library (the dot at the end is necessary!) `sudo pip3 install .`

- To test, copy one of the test scripts away from the APA102 directory, e.g. directly to your home.
+You can use the library in your own projects.
+The steps above installed it globally for all users.
+To verify this, copy one of the test scripts away from the APA102_Pi directory, e.g. directly to your home.
 If you can run the library from home without an error message, then the library is available system-wide.

+Hopefully I will soon find time to add the library to pypi, so that it can be easily included in your project distributions.

 ## Release history
 - 2015-04-13: Initial version